How to set marketing objectives: SMART framework and 15 examples

 - Time-Bound - how long do you have to achieve this objective?

-Increase unaided awareness in the "accessible and easy" segment from 58% to 75% by July 2023.
+Example: Increase unaided awareness in the "accessible and easy" segment from 58% to 75% by end of Q4.

 Keep your objectives SMART, and smart work soon follows.